Eco-friendly Residential Retreat Accommodation

 Supporting Our Guests to Live More Sustainably

-• Clearly labelled recycling and compost bins
+fridge containers & clearly labelled recycling & compost bins

 Our Commitment as an eco-friendly Retreat in France

-As eco-friendly residential retreat accommodation, we believe meaningful environmental change comes from consistent everyday choices rather than quick fixes.
+As eco-friendly residential retreat accommodation, we believe meaningful environmental change comes from consistent everyday choices, rather than quick fixes.

 Sustainable & ecological practices for the future